ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ---

 ## Why Use Indexes?
+ndexing involves creating a data structure that maintains a sorted order of the values in a specific column or a combination of columns.
+This structure allows the database management system (DBMS) to quickly locate the desired data without scanning the entire table, thereby improving query performance.
 - **Improve Query Performance:** Indexes significantly reduce the amount of data that needs to be scanned for query execution.
 - **Enhance Search Speed:** They make data retrieval operations faster.
 - **Efficient Sorting:** Indexes can be used to speed up sorting and ordering of query results.